microsoft/codetour/README.md

 If you want to edit an existing tour, simply right-click the tour in the `CodeTour` tree and select `Edit Tour`.
 Alternatively, you can edit a tour you're actively viewing by clicking the pencil icon in the current step's comment bar, or running the `CodeTour: Edit Tour` command.

 At any time, you can right-click a tour in the `CodeTour` tree and change it's title, description or git ref, by selecting the `Change Title`, `Change Description` or `Change Git Ref` menu items.
-Additionally, you can delete a tour by right-clicking it in the `CodeTour` tree and seelcting `Delete Tour`.
+Additionally, you can delete a tour by right-clicking it in the `CodeTour` tree and selecting `Delete Tour`.

 ### Primary Tours